Stock Market Crash of 1929 Facts, Causes, and Impact

 The week of the stock market crash began with another down day.
 On Tuesday, The New York Times headlines fanned the panic with articles about margin sellers, short-selling, and the exit of foreign investors.

 The Dow was already down 20 percent from its September 3 high, according to Yahoo Finance DJIA Historical Prices.
 That signaled a bear market.
 In late September, investors had been worried about massive declines in the British stock market.
 Investors in Clarence Hatry's company lost billions when they discovered he used fraudulent collateral to buy United Steel.
-A few days later, Great Britain's Chancellor of the Exchequer, Philip Snowden, described ."
+A few days later, Great Britain's Chancellor of the Exchequer, Philip Snowden, described America's stock market as "a perfect orgy of speculation."
 The next day, U.S. newspapers agreed.

 In response, the Dow dropped significantly on both of those days and again on October 16.
 By the 19th and 20th, The Washington Post reported a drop in ultra-safe utility stocks.